 The Vizio V Series 2022 is an entry-level 4k TV.
 It's part of Vizio's 2023 lineup, released in 2022, sitting between the 1080p Vizio D Series 2022 and the Vizio M6 Series Quantum 2022.
 It replaces the Vizio V5 Series 2021, and while it has many of the same features, it has a few extra gaming perks like variable refresh rate (VRR) support to reduce screen tearing.
-It's available in a wide range of sizes, from 43 to 75 inches, and all the sizes perform the same.
+It's available in a wide range of sizes, from 43 to 75 inches, so there's something for just about any room setup.
 It comes with the same Vizio SmartCast system as other Vizio TVs, which is user-friendly and gives you access to both Google Chromecast and Apple AirPlay to cast content from your phone.
-However, the operating system is a bit limited compared to other brands, as you can't download any extra apps, and it feels laggy at times.

-The Vizio V Series TV is decent for gaming.
-It has a quick response time and low input lag for a smooth and responsive gaming experience, and it has VRR support to reduce screen tearing, but it only works within a narrow refresh rate range.
+The Vizio V Series is a good TV for gaming.
+It has a quick response time and low input lag for a smooth and responsive gaming experience, and it has VRR support to reduce screen tearing.
 It also looks good in dark rooms as it has a high contrast ratio, but it lacks a local dimming feature to further improve it.
-Sadly, it can't take full advantage of the Xbox Series X or PS5 as it lacks HDMI 2.1 bandwidth and it's limited to a 60Hz refresh rate.
+Sadly, it can't take full advantage of the Xbox Series X or PS5 as it lacks HDMI 2.1 bandwidth and is limited to a 60Hz refresh rate.

-The Vizio V Series TV is decent for HDR gaming.
-It provides a decent gaming experience thanks to its low input lag, quick response time, and VRR support to reduce screen tearing.
-Although it has a good contrast ratio for deep blacks, it doesn't provide a satisfying HDR experience because it doesn't get bright enough to make highlights pop, and it can't display a wide range of colors.
+The Vizio V Series TV is good for gaming in HDR, but mainly due to its gaming capabilities, as HDR doesn't really add anything.
+It provides a good gaming experience thanks to its low input lag, quick response time, and VRR support to reduce screen tearing.
+Although it has a good contrast ratio for deep blacks, it doesn't provide a satisfying HDR experience because it doesn't get bright enough to make highlights pop and can't display a wide range of colors.

 Size | Model Code(s) |